jaril/test-pw/README.md

 - Fix bucket lookup for recordings before initialization
 - Use bookmark times when computing times for points, use consistent
 - Generate pretty print source map entries in subworker
+- Fixes and cleanup for pretty printer whitespace handling